You can now access Expedia Group messages in the HiJiffy Console 🚀

 An RMS uses data and predictive analytics to optimise your pricing strategy.
 It ensures you’re offering the right price at the right time to maximise your revenue and occupancy.

-Guests expect quick and clear communication across multiple channels – be it a WhatsApp message, email, or social media.
+Guests expect quick and clear communication across multiple channels – be it a WhatsApp Business message, email, or social media.
 Platforms like HiJiffy centralise these messages, automating answering FAQs, upselling offers, and providing support around the clock.

 Customer Relationship Management (CRM) systems store guest data, letting you personalise communication and marketing campaigns.
 Combine this with automation to retarget guests, promote upgrades, or send stay reminders.